loganorndorf/basic-chat-app/README.md

 ### What is this?

-A little app for learning websockets using Socket.io.
+A little app for learning websockets using ws by WebSockets.

 ### TODO: